Keelen-Fisher/CodeFellows-Lecture-Notes/class0017.md

 "With cost-effective storage classes and easy-to-use management features, you can optimize costs, organize data, and configure fine-tuned access controls to meet specific business, organizational, and compliance requirements"

+- Bucket:

+Object Storage.

 ## AWS Lambda Basics [VIEW](https://www.serverless.com/aws-lambda)

 - What is AWS Lambda?

 AWS Lambda is a serverless computing service provided by Amazon Web Services (AWS).
 Users of AWS Lambda create functions, self-contained applications written in one of the supported languages and runtimes, and upload them to AWS Lambda, which executes those functions in an efficient and flexible manner.

+It is a function with a specific syntax.

+This: `=>` is a "fat arrow": in lambda, and javaScript arrow function

 - Name some use cases for AWS Lambdas.